Arshad Ahsanuddin, MD

 Research Interests

-Dr. Fullwood’s research combines tools for the characterization of biological shape with phylogenetic methods to try to understand the generation of morphological diversity.
+Dr. Fulwood’s research is focused on better understanding the generation of morphological diversity in mammals.
 He is particularly interested in the relationship between ecological opportunity and diversity, which can be approached by measuring changes in diversity across different environments and intervals of environmental change and extinction.
-Dr. Fullwood’s work has largely focused on functional tooth shape and the evolutionary histories of lemurs and Paleogene primates, although he is also interested in other members of Paleogene North American ecosystems and in finding new systems for modelling functional morphological diversity, including freshwater mussels.
+Dr. Fulwood’s work has largely focused on functional tooth shape and the evolutionary histories of lemurs and Paleogene primates, although he is also interested in other members of Paleogene North American ecosystems and has begun a paleontological field program in western Montana focused on the Eocene-Oligocene Transition.

 Adam Gromley, PhD